kiiro94/login/README.md

 ***Installation:***
  1. Paste the files into the web folder you want to protect with a login page.
-In the source is provided an example index.html for reference.
+In the source is provided an example index.php for reference.
  2. Create a new table called Users in your database, with columns like this: